 Portion size is separate from serving size, as it depends on the type of meal you’re having and how hungry you are.
 It’s basically how much you actually eat.

 So getting your portion size right has a dramatic impact on your ability to control your weight, and it’s perhaps even more important if you’re trying to lose weight.

 With food everywhere you look, there is no storage making it very uncommon for us to actually feel a real sense of hunger.
 Think about it, when was the last time you actually felt ravenous?
-This means, many of us are actually overeating beyond what we need to function and feel satisfied.
+This means many of us are actually overeating beyond what we need to function and feel satisfied.

-Here’s some tips if you’re looking to avoid the supersize mentality and get your portion size right.
+Here are some tips if you’re looking to avoid the supersize mentality and get your portion size right.

 - Use older plates – the average dinner plate has increased by 36 percent since 1960, so using smaller dinnerware will mean you’ll serve up less food.

 - Fill half your plate with veggies or fruit – eat the fresh produce first before you tuck into the protein and starchy carbohydrates.